South River Elementary School

 The school at Grottoes dated from 1926 and the school at Port Republic had been hastily constructed in 1950 and was showing its age.
 The idea of a consolidation was again proposed and, this time, received little resistance.

 Using a design similar to that used at Lacey Spring, the new school was constructed at the northern edge of Grottoes.
 Gary A. Shell, who had served as principal at Grottoes since 1971 was named the first principal at South River.
 During the 1993-94 school year, while the new building was being constructed, Mr. Shell served as principal at both Port Republic and Grottoes.
 Mr. Shell retired in 1999 and Dawn Neumann was appointed principal, a position she held for two years.
 Mark Keeler, who had served as assistant principal, was appointed as the new principal at South River in May of 2001.
 Mr. Keeler retired in 2006 and then Mr. Larry Shifflett was named principal of SRES.
-Mrs. Ashley Houff, who served as assistant principal at SRES from July 2009-July 2013, returned in September of 2014 to lead South River Elementary again as principal.
+Mrs. Ashley Houff, who served as assistant principal at SRES from July 2009-July 2013, returned in September of 2014 to lead South River Elementary again as principal until 2022.

 SRES is recognized for its high achievement.
 Only 46 Title I schools in the entire state of Virginia are being recognized this year.
 SRES is 1 of the top 9 receiving the highest honor.
 The awards are based on student achievement on state assessments during the 2011-2012 and 2010-2011 school years.